Italian sausage vs. Bratwurst — Health Impact and Nutrition Comparison

-Red meat is rich in iron, which is easily absorbed by our bodies.
-Red meat also is a good source of Vitamin B12, which helps to keep nerve and red blood cells healthy, and zinc, which keeps the immune system working properly.
+Red meat is rich in iron and easily absorbed by our bodies.
 Besides, red meat provides protein that can help build bones and muscles.
+Red meat is also a good source of Vitamin B12, which helps to keep nerve and red blood cells healthy, and zinc, which keeps the immune system working correctly.
 In addition, bratwurst may cover the daily intake of Vitamin B12.
-For adults it is 2.4 micrograms, and bratwurst contains 2.67 mg of Vitamin B12 per 100 g .
+For adults it is 2.4 micrograms, and bratwurst contains 2.67 mg of Vitamin B12 per 100 g (1).

 Other Health Benefits

-Italian sausages and bratwursts offer several key nutrients beneficial for the body.
+Italian sausages and bratwursts offer several essential nutrients beneficial for the body.
 They both are good sources of protein.
-100 g of each of these products contains 12-14 g protein, which is 12% of the daily recommended intake for adults.
-Protein is a key nutrient that helps to develop and repair strong muscles, also it helps to reduce the loss of muscle mass that often occurs with age .
+100 g of each of these products contains 12-14 g protein, 12% of the daily recommended intake for adults.
+Protein is a critical nutrient that helps to develop and repair strong muscles.
+Also, it helps reduce muscle mass loss that often occurs with age (2).

 Ketogenic (Keto) Diet

 The ketogenic diet is a high-fat and low-carb diet.
 This diet includes foods with high protein.
-During this diet, it is recommended to eat meat, including fatty meats such as pork and beef.
+Eating meat during this diet, including fatty meats such as pork and beef, is recommended.
 Bratwursts contain fewer carbs than Italian sausages and are a good source of protein.
-Italian sausages are richer in fats.
-If you’re on this diet, try to combine these products with a natural source of healthy fats .
+Italian sausages are more affluent in fats.
+If you’re on this diet, combine these products with a natural source of healthy fats (3).

-Italian sausages and bratwursts are rich in several vitamins and minerals; nevertheless, they are also rich in sodium and saturated fats.
-That means daily consumption of these products can have a bad impact on your health.
-In this section of the article, we will discuss the side effects of Italian sausages and bratwursts.
+Italian sausages and bratwursts are rich in several vitamins and minerals but are also rich in sodium and saturated fats.
+That means daily consumption of these products can harm your health.
+This section of the article will discuss the side effects of Italian sausages and bratwursts.

 The daily recommended intake of sodium is 2.3 g.
 In particular, too much sodium can be bad for your health.
-Studies show that sodium intake can increase the risk of high blood pressure, which is a major cause of heart disease .
+Studies show that sodium intake can increase the risk of high blood pressure, a significant cause of heart disease (4).

-Besides, red meat can be high in saturated fats, which can clog arteries.
+Besides, red meat can be high in saturated fats, clogging arteries.
 Both Italian sausages and bratwurst are high in sodium and saturated fats.

-With these facts in mind, try to control the amount of consumption of these sausages .
+With these facts in mind, try to control the consumption of these sausages (5).

-Research shows a link between eating red meat, especially processed meats, and type 2 diabetes due to its high content of heme iron.
+Research shows a link between eating red meat, mainly processed meats, and type 2 diabetes due to its high heme iron content.

-One study shows that women who often eat red meat have an almost one-third higher risk of developing type 2 diabetes compared with women who eat less red meat .
+One study shows that women who often eat red meat have an almost one-third higher risk of developing type 2 diabetes than women who eat less red meat (6).

 Red Meat Allergy